Now TV review - We test the Sky Now TV box, service and content

 NOW TV - WHAT IT COSTS

 Compared to the labyrinthine pricing structures of Sky’s triple-play TV packages, broadband and home phone services, Now TV is refreshingly simple, and pretty competitive too.
-The Entertainment Pass costs £4.99 a month and the Sky Movies Pass costs £8.99 a month, while the Sky Sports Day Pass is rather different, costing £9.99 a day.
+The Entertainment Pass costs £6.99 a month and the Sky Movies Pass costs £9.99 a month, while the Sky Sports Day Pass is rather different, costing £6.99 a day, or now £10.99 for a week.
 These are three separate products with entirely separate pricing, there are no contracts, but there are no bundle deals for taking all three.

 It’s worth noting that you can have up to four devices on a single account, from four Now TV boxes, to four PCs, or any mix of boxes, PCs games consoles, tablets and smartphones you want.
 You can only watch on two devices simultaneously though, and though you can swap devices in and out, this isn’t instant and unlimited.